chrisdiggle1/battleships/README.md

 <img src="assets/readme_images/invalid-row.png">
 </details>

-If the user tries to guess a mark, which has already been guessed before, a prompt willappear telling the user that they have already guessed that spot.
+If the user tries to guess a mark, which has already been guessed before, a prompt will appear telling the user that they have already guessed that spot.
 They will then be required to take abother guess.

 <details>
 <summary>Aleady Guessed Co-ordinate</summary>